kalviumcommunity/S60_Pushpa/Readme.md

 <ol>

 <li>Basically this is a project where we will save the humans from aliens,flatearthers,instagram aliens(Cringe creators) and from biggboss contestants</li>
-<li>Where this will spot the spieses above mentioned from that data avilable in this plateform the humans can be saved where the humans can know where are the spices and they can be careful with them in this we will show the toxicity ☠️ of the specific categories and categorie member</li>
+<li>Where this will spot the spieses above mentioned from that data avilable in this plateform the humans can be saved where the humans can know where are the Species and they can be careful with them in this we will show the toxicity ☠️ of the specific categories and categorie member</li>
 <li>We are here to Save the humans from the aliens,flatearthers,instagram aliens(Cringe creators) and from biggboss contestants</li>
 </ol>
 <h2>Features:</h2>